What Is the Most You Can Sue for in a Car Accident?

 Insurance Coverage Impact on Lawsuit Recovery

 The at-fault driver’s insurance coverage often determines practical recovery limits.
-Most drivers carry minimum coverage ranging from $25,000 to $100,000 per person.
+Many drivers carry only minimum liability coverage required by state law, which can limit the amount available through insurance.
 Even winning a million-dollar judgment means little if the defendant lacks assets or adequate insurance.

 Uninsured and underinsured motorist coverage can supplement inadequate insurance.
 Your own policy may provide additional recovery options when the at-fault driver has insufficient coverage.

-Commercial vehicles typically carry higher insurance limits, often $1 million or more.
+Commercial vehicles are generally subject to higher insurance requirements under federal and state regulations.
 The Federal Motor Carrier Safety Administration (FMCSA) at fmcsa.dot.gov regulates commercial vehicle insurance requirements and safety standards.
 Accidents involving commercial trucks, delivery vehicles, or company cars may offer greater recovery potential.

 Maximum Recovery Strategies